FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Actually, if you performed the Google Scholar search _successfully_, you should have found the same author.

 Take stock of the **"Upload Create Time"** statistiscs right below "Author Name".
-It appears that Rosen has uploaded 3 times to NOMAD, each time in quite large batches ranging from to thousands to tens of thousands of entries.
+It appears that Rosen is a researcher who has uploaded 3 times to NOMAD, each time in quite large batches ranging from to thousands to tens of thousands of entries.
 That is some very rich data.
 To better understand its make up, we have to compare several statistics at once.
 Jumping between side panes is a bit of a hassle, so instead we will speed up our analysis by setting up a _dashboard_.